Jingyu-DS/music_genre_transfer/README.md

 1. Ensure you have the required dependencies installed (PyTorch, librosa, matplotlib, numpy, soundfile)
 2. To train the model from scratch, simply run: “python image_training.py”
 3. This will:
-- Load and process audio data from the specified genre folders
+- Load and process audio data from the specified genre folders and transfer to mel spectrogram
 - Initialize the encoder and decoder models
 - Train the VAE with memory-efficient techniques
 - Save checkpoints to the `vae_logs` directory